iantkim/Masters-Thesis/README.md

+# Advisors and Readers
+Vinn Campese, Justin Moscarello, Joe LeDoux

 # Abstract
-<br /> In contrast to appetitive studies, motivation in the aversive domain has not
+In contrast to appetitive studies, motivation in the aversive domain has not
 <br /> been given much attention.
 Utilizing the Pavlovian to instrumental transfer (PIT)
 <br /> paradigm, where a Pavlovian conditioned stimulus (CS) that has been paired with
 <br /> an unconditioned stimulus (US) facilitates instrumental avoidance responses, this